HarikaBoddepalli/Embryo_Development_Stages_Classification_ASSN4/README.md

 Run cells in order.
 When prompted in Step 3, upload your `kaggle.json`.
 The dataset (~12 GB) will download and extract automatically.

-> ⚠️ The dataset download takes 20–40 minutes.
-The full training run takes approximately 3–4 hours on a T4 GPU.

 ### Key Cells